Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Results

+$R\mathrm{_P}$ ($R\mathrm{_A}$) corresponds to the spin-flop scattering where the incident He* spin is parallel (antiparallel) to $S_M$.
 The very small values of these ratios indicate that the He* spin direction is mostly preserved during scattering.
 However, these ratios also show clear exposure dependence [Fig.~\ref{fig:exposure}(c)], indicating that a transition between different magnetic sublevels of He* happens during scattering from the surface.
 Small differences are discernible between $R\mathrm{_P}$ and $R\mathrm{_A}$ at low exposures; however, these differences have some uncertainty, based on the results for different runs that will be shown later [Fig.~\ref{fig:IRA}(b) inset].

 As shown in Fig.~\ref{fig:exposure}(a), the intensity of scattered He* exhibits a clear dependence on the spin orientation between incident He* and $S_{M}$.
 To see these differences quantitatively, the spin asymmetries of scattered He* intensities are defined as